IRIS-Solutions-Team/irispie-pages/docs/data_management/periods.md

     ISO-8601 string representation of the time period.

 ???+ input "frequency"
-    Time frequency of the time period.
+    Time frequency of the time period; if `None`, a time period of daily frequency will be created.

 ### Returns ###